-Whether you come for a short stay, a longer holiday, workshop or wedding, your visit to Guesthouse St. Michael will certainly be an extraordinary experience.
+Whether you come for a short weekend or a longer holiday, your visit to Guesthouse St. Michael will certainly be an extraordinary experience.

-After entering St. Michael by the bell tower, you come to a large dining area for max. ten persons with a fully equiped kitchen with gass cooker, oven, dishwasher and fridge.
+After entering St. Michael by the bell tower, you come to a large dining area.
+St. Michael is self-catering, so you will find a fully equiped kitchen with gass cooker, oven, dishwasher and fridge.
 It also has a nespresso machine, an electric kettle and the necessary kitchen utensils.
 Next to the dinning area is a lounge area.
 Behind a large bookcase, a four poster bed (2 x 1,80 m) stands where the altar used to be.
 At the foot of the bed a small bench stands in front of the (electric) fire.
 Upstairs there is another sitting area with a sofa bed for two persons.
 Downstairs you will find a large bathroom with walk-in shower and the usual toilet amenities.
-St. Michael is self-catering, but on request we can fill the fridge with all the ingredients for a nice breakfast.
 The guesthouse is non-smoking and pets will have to stay at home.
 Because of safety regulations the 1st.
 2nd, and 3rd floor of the bell tower are not accessible.
 St. Michael has a large garden with lovely views of the surrounding countyside.
-There are different seating area's and it has parking for four cars.
-The hard gravel in front of the church is ideal for playing 'boules'.
+There are different seating area's, with one in the greenhouse you can use in colder weather.
+There is also parking space for two cars.
 In Ravenstein you can hire bicycles.

 The north-east of Brabant offers many activities, such as cycling and walking along the river or in the two nature parks nearby, Keent and Herperduin, both populated by Scottisch highlanders and Wissents.
 You can also go swimming or take a cruise on the river.
 Horticulture fans can visit the gardens of Demen with its lovely roses or cross the river by ferry and walk around the gardens of Appeltern.
 The many picturesque villages and historic towns and castles nearby such as Megen, Ravenstein, Batenburg, Grave, Wijchen or Hernen are also interesting destinations.
 Larger towns like Nijmegen, Den Bosch or even Eindhoven are easy to visit as St. Michael is only a 15 minutes walk from Ravenstein railway station and five minutes from the motorway.
 The inhabitants of the province of Brabant are known as 'bourgondiers' which means we love the good life.
 So you will find renouned restaurants with lovely food in Ravenstein, Oss and Megen and you can visit brewery or a theegarden in a nearby village.
 Cultural activities can also be on your agenda; Ravenstein has the largest European museum for flat glass art, and of course you have a host of museums in the lager cities.
 The Philips museum and the Van Abbe museum of modern art in Eindhoven, the archological museum het Valkhof in the historical Roman town of Nijmegen, or the Africa museum in Berg en Dal.
 And of course the Noord Brabants museum in 's-Hertogenbosch with it's current exhibition on one of it's most famous sons, the medieval painter Jheronimus Bosch.